sheerun/prettier-standard/README.md

 ## Customizing

-Becaue prettier-standard is built on top of [prettier-eslint](https://github.com/prettier/prettier-eslint), you can fully configure its behavior with custom `.eslintrc` file.
-For example you can opt-out of single quotes with following:
+Because this package is built on top of [prettier-eslint](https://github.com/prettier/prettier-eslint), you can fully configure its behavior with custom `.eslintrc` file.
+For example you might want to opt-out of single quotes with following.
+Any eslint rules are supported.

 ```json